GitauHarrison/notes/search/implement_elasticseach.md

 By default, all forms have CSRF protection enabled.
 However, for clickable search links to work, this feature needs to be disabled hence why we are setting `meta` to `{'csrf': False}`.
 This tells Flask-wtf to bypass all csrf validation for this form.

 Curious that this form lacks a submit button?
 Well, since it is a text field, a simple press of the **Enter** key on the keyboard will submit a user's input.
-That is whey we do not necessarily need a submit button.
+That is why we do not necessarily need a submit button.

 ## Access The Search Form Before Each Request